-- Your doctor can diagnose your boxer’s fracture with a medical history, physical exam, and X-ray.
+- Your healthcare provider can diagnose your boxer’s fracture with a health history, physical exam, and X-ray.

-- You might need treatment with simple rest, ice, pain medicine, and splinting.
+- You might need treatment that includes simple rest, ice, pain medicine, and splinting.

 - You might need surgery for your injury if it is severe.

 Tips to help you get the most from a visit to your healthcare provider:

 - Know the reason for your visit and what you want to happen.